MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/stored-query-results.md

 ### .drop stored_query_result

-Deletes an active stored query result created in current database by current principal.
+Deletes an active stored query result created in the current database by the current principal.

 #### Syntax